 In contrast, a dental hygiene program teaches you how to practice dental hygiene.
 As a dental hygiene student, you won’t have such a strong emphasis on science or liberal arts.

-Typical Dental Hygienist Trade School Requirements
+Typical Technical School Educational Requirements

 Before you enroll into a dental hygiene program, you should have your high school diploma or its equivalent (GED).
 Some dental hygiene programs will require that you have a certificate from a pre-dental hygiene program with a minimum GPA.
 Also, you’ll have to satisfactorily pass your pre-enrollment interview.